paircolumbus/Welcome/BeginnerResources.md

 [Python the Hard Way](http://learnpythonthehardway.org/book/) or [Ruby the Hard Way](http://learnrubythehardway.org/book/)

+[The Odin Project](http://theodinproject.com/) - A road map that guides you through the best free resources for learning web development.
+It also provides small projects to add to your portfolio and helps you retain the material.
+Not necessary for Pair Columbus challenges, but it can keep you on track in further studies.

 ##Recommended Reading:
 __Read the docs__ -> [Ruby](http://ruby-doc.org/) / [Rails](http://guides.rubyonrails.org/) / [Python](https://docs.python.org/2/) / [NodeJS](http://nodejs.org/api/) - It may seem a bit taxing at times, but it's always good to read through key parts of the documentation a few times before tackling an application.